jumpnow/jumpnowtek-site/_posts/2015-11-15-Upgrade-strategy-for-BBB.md

 A simple upgrade strategy for deployed BeagleBone Black systems running off the *eMMC*.

-Sample implementation scripts can be found in this [github project][bbb-updater].
+Sample implementation scripts can be found in this [github project][bbb-upgrader]

 This is a work in progress.